samuelsycamore/portfolio-as-docs/docs/content-writing/music-reviews.md

 ---
-title: An interview series from the underground music scene in Louisville, Kentucky
+title: 'Reviews and interviews from my time as a music journalist, 2013-2015'
-date: '2014-01-06'
+date: '2015-01-01'
-tags: ['music', 'pop culture', 'interview']
+tags: ['music', 'pop culture', 'interview', review']
-draft: true
+description: 'I published a ton of music reviews and interviews with musicians for several publications, both in print and online.'
-summary: I published a feature article in Impose Magazine about the state of the local music scene in my hometown in 2014.
+sidebar_label: 'Music Reviews'
 ---

 Ma Turner - _ZOZ_ (2014)